comeon-group/comeon-javascript-test/README.md

 ### Games and Categories
 These methods are located on path /games and /categories.

-Please explore the reponse of these methods.
+Please explore the response of these methods.

 The API is implemented in mock/mock-api.js.